This article describes the Port Settings page for Datto Switches in the Datto Networking Portal.

 - Datto Switches

 The Port Settings page allows you to configure all primary networking options for each port.
-Selecting one or more port and clicking Configure will list further settings.
-There is also a graphical layout of your switch and all its available ports with other possible actions.
+The page also shows a graphical layout of your switch and all its available ports.

 The top of the Port Settings page will display a graphic of your switch, with all available ports.
 Each port is color-coded:

 Black: The port has no active connection.
 PoE and link are both enabled.

 Grey: The port has no active connection.
 PoE is enabled; the link is disabled.

 Dark Grey: The port has no active connection.
 PoE is disabled; the link is enabled.

 Dark purple: The port has no active connection.
 PoE and link are both disabled.

 Green: The port is up with an active connection.
 PoE is enabled.

 Dark Green: The port is up with an active connection.
 PoE is disabled.